Overcoming Imposed Cycling Limits

 “I’m not like those real cyclists.”

-And just like that, I built a wall in my mind — one pedal stroke at a time.
+Before long, you’ve built a wall in your mind — one doubtful pedal stroke at a time.

 🔥 The Ride That Changed Everything

-The fear faded.
-The self-doubt got quieter.
-Not because I became superhuman — but because I stopped believing the lie that said I couldn’t do it.
+Each time I rode it, the fear loosened.
+The doubt quieted.
+Not because I became some superhero — but because I stopped believing the lie that said I couldn’t.

 💬 What Voice Are You Listening To?

-Is the barrier in front of you real… or is it something you’ve been told so many times that you just accepted it?
+Is the barrier in front of you real — or something you’ve heard so many times that you simply accepted it?

 You don’t have to believe everything you think.